Shai Bolton: 2025 season

 Following the 2024 AFL season, Bolton requested a trade home to Western Australia.

-He was traded to on the final day of the trade period, signing a five-year deal with the Dockers.
-He made his debut for Fremantle in round two of the 2025 AFL season, against at Optus Stadium.
-Bolton was arguably the best player on ground in round ten against at Engie Stadium, collecting 24 disposals and kicking three goals.
-He was awarded a perfect 10 coaches votes after the match.
+He was traded to on the final day of the trade period, signing a five-year deal with the Dockers.Bolton played his first game for Fremantle in Round 2 of the 2025 AFL season against at Optus Stadium.
+He was arguably the best player on ground in Round 10 against at Engie Stadium, collecting 24 disposals and kicking three goals.
+He was awarded a perfect 10 coaches' votes after the match.
+Bolton finished his first season in the West playing 23 out of 24 possible games and kicking 28 goals.
+This meant he finished 5th in the leading goal kicker and didn't make the top ten of the Doig Medal.

+2026 season

+After the retirement of club legend Michael Walters, Bolton changed from jumper number 15 to 10.
+In Round 2, Bolton made the move to a more midfield-based role and in consecutive weeks gathered more than 30 disposals.
+In Round 7, Bolton was awarded the Arthur Leggett Medal for best-afield in Fremantle's annual Len Hall Tribute Game on ANZAC Day, recording 33 disposals, 9 inside 50s, and kicking 2 goals.

+On top of his second All-Australian Blazer, Bolton was awarded the Norm Smith Medal in the 2026 Grand Final as Best on Ground in a losing effort for Fremantle, becoming the first since Chris Judd of the West Coast Eagles in 2005 to be awarded from the losing team and the first Fremantle Docker to win the medal.

 Player profile

 Bolton plays as an inside midfielder and rests as a small forward, after playing most of his first three seasons at AFL level exclusively as a small forward.
 He is notable for his explosive athletic attributes and creativity in contested ball situations.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of the preliminary final, 2026.